SquadBustersHUB/SquadBustersCalendar/README.md

 This is a simple web-based calendar application for the year 2024.
 It allows users to navigate through different months and view images associated with specific days.

 ## About Me

-This is my very first time I created something like this so it might not me perfect.
+This is my very first time I created something like this so it might not be perfect.

 ## Features